falehomar/llama.cpp/jvm/.junie/guidelines.md

 ### Writing Tests

 Tests are written using JUnit 5 (Jupiter) and Mockito.
+All tests should be written before implementing the actual functionality, following strict TDD principles.
 Here's an example test for the `SamplerParams` class:

 ```java
 package io.github.llama.api.sampling;